xz-group/PiCar/docs/readthedocs/_build/html/_sources/chapters/usage/electronics.rst.txt

 **Wiring**

-Same as I2C secion did
+Same as I2C section or SPI section did

 **Code**

-The code for this is under PiCar/src/Pi_Arduino_Communication i2cProtocol.ino runs on arduino i2cProtocol.py runs on pi
+The code for this is under PiCar/src/Pi_Arduino_Communication each subfolder(i2c,spi) contains two files, .ino file should run on arduino, and .py file should run on raspberry pi.

-The key for this code is to write a simple protocol, and split a float into 4 bytes, so we can send 1 byte each time.
+The key for communication is to write a simple protocol, and split a float into 4 bytes, so we can send 1 byte each time.